FrancisVila/MFT_convert/content/en/docs/TransferCFT/cft_intro_install/about_this_document_ibmi/install_intro_ibmi/upload_ibm_i.md

     "title": "Upload and restore the installation files", "linkTitle": "Upload and restore installation files",
     "weight": "180"
-}This section describes the upload and restore options available for Transfer CFT <span class="mc-variable axway_variables.Release_Number variable">3.9</span> for the IBM i platform to perform prior to installation, using FTP and the RSTLIB command.
+}This section describes the upload and restore options available for Transfer CFT {{< TransferCFT/releasenumber  >}} for the IBM i platform to perform prior to installation, using FTP and the RSTLIB command.

 Before starting a Transfer CFT session, you must add the value \*none in the initial program call to call a screen menu directly.
 Otherwise the session cannot start.